dostuffthatmatters/I14Worlds2021Frontend/README.md

 <br/>

-### Ideas for Improvement of the Technology Stack
+### Ideas for Improvement of the Frontend

 1. Using **Typscript instead of Javascript** in react (better development experience, but still less support for ReactTS over ReactJS)

-2. Switching **from Heroku Postgres to a more independent SQL Storage** solution (more independent from the heroku pipeline).
-Maybe Google Cloud SQL (I don't really need the flexibility of NoSQL in this project right now)

-3. Maybe hosting the **whole app on the Google Cloud** instead of using the Heroku pipline.
-More control, but also more effort.

-4. Definitely using **React Redux** - especially for the admin pages - to manage state transitions
+2. Definitely using **React Redux** (or some other state management library) - especially for the admin pages

-5. Finding a solution to *display pdf's** rather than with "react-pdf" (and "pdf.js").
+3. Finding a solution to *display pdf's** rather than with "react-pdf" (and "pdf.js").
 Currently only these two make up 59% of my bundle size ...